Dr. Gerard Wegemer

 Lawyer Education Director

 Louis W. Karlin (A.B., Columbia 1985; J.D., UCLA 1988) is an appellate attorney in Los Angeles, California, and a Founding Fellow of the Center for Thomas More Studies.
 He has argued in the United States and California Supreme Courts, as well as in the Ninth Circuit Court of Appeals and the California Court of Appeal.
 He is co-author with David R. Oakley of Inside the Mind of Thomas More: The Witness of His Writings (2019), co-editor with H.A.
 Kelly and G.B.
 Wegemer of Thomas More’s Trial by Jury: A Procedural & Legal Review with a Collection of Documents (2011), and has published numerous articles, including “What Bolt Got Right and Mantel Got Wrong,” in Thomas More: Why Patron of Statesmen?
 (2015).
 He has presented programs on continuing education for lawyers throughout the United States based on More’s writings and trial.

-Kate Stearns, (MA, ABD) has been the conference coordinator for the Center for Thomas More Studies since 2014.
-She has also served since 2017 as managing editor of CTMS publications, including the 1500-page The Essential Works of Thomas More (Yale University Press, 2020).
-Currently, she is completing her doctoral dissertation and is an adjunct instructor at the University of Dallas.
+Kate Stearns (MA, ABD) has served since 2017 as managing editor of CTMS publications, including the 1500-page The Essential Works of Thomas More (Yale University Press, 2020).
+Currently she is completing her doctoral dissertation and is an assistant professor of English at LeTourneau University.